Benoist History, Family Crest & Coats of Arms

 The surname Benoist was first found in Languedoc, where the family held a family seat since ancient times.

 The ancient lineage of this family was believed to originate from the family of Saint Benoît d'Aniane (750-821).
 By the 1300's the family was well established in the region of Languedoc where several members distinguished themselves through their contribution to the community in which they lived and received grants of lands, titles, and letters patent confirming their nobility and that of future generations.
 Gilles Benoît was made a Knight in recognition of his great contribution to his region.

 Paul Benoit, born in 1626, son of François and Marie (neé Chatellain), arrived in Quebec on 22nd September 1653.
 He worked as a carpenter and married Isabelle-Elizabeth Gobinet in Montreal, Quebec on 16th September 1658.

-Important Dates for the Benoist family
+Early History of the Benoist family

 This web page shows only a small excerpt of our Benoist research.
 Another 175 words (12 lines of text) covering the years 1300, 1400, 1582, and 1618 are included under the topic Early Benoist History in all our PDF Extended History products and printed products wherever possible.